How to Conquer & Overcome

-Unite with other people covered as within “Step 6: Unite” of The Way.
-I am listing this here and again below because of its importance in overcoming NTDST.
+Unite with other people in positive ways.
 We all have needs that cannot be fulfilled entirely on our own.
-We need people.
-We need people to help us become our best.
-We can look for support groups where people are going through the same or similar things, coaches, trainers, and other positive activities where you will find positive people.
+You need people to help you become your best.
+You can look for support groups where people are going through the same or similar things, coaches, trainers, and other positive activities where you will find positive people.

 If there aren't any groups like that, look for any group helping people with trauma.
 They might be able to help.
 The participation and camaraderie with others can help you greatly.
 You might help others who are going through something similar.
-You might find doing so actually helps you too.
-You might also join a group doing something fun where there are good people.
-Find your people, your tribe, and they will help lessen your load as well as enable you to reach higher.
+You might find that helping others actually helps you too.
+You might also join a group doing something positive and fun that you enjoy.
+Find your people, your tribe, and they will help lessen your load as well as enable you to reach higher levels.

 Bond with Animals & Nature

 Both animals and nature can be a significant positive boost.
 For example, A dog, if treated well, is always glad to see you and is an excellent source of joy.
 Being in a beautiful natural environment can lift your mood by merely sensing it.
 Plants around your living space can bring in the sense of peace.
 Our bountiful world is a never-ending source of good feelings and positive energy.
 Bring it inside and get out there and enjoy it!